January 25, 1909 - November 30, 2015

 Julia was born the youngest of twelve children, on January 25, 1909, in the district of West Bay, Grand Cayman.
 She was formally educated until the age of 15 at Ada Cato’s and Miss Redley’s all-age schools in West Bay.
 After leaving school, she assisted her mother and other relatives in “cutting tops” along the seaside coasts between West Bay and South Sound.
 She recalls that, although the journeys were long and the work was hard to cut the tops, plait the thatch baskets and make the thatch rope, it was a time of fun, laughter and the discovery of music.

-Aunt Julia is an intuitive musician.
-She remembers the time she was encouraged to play a home-made drum by her cousin, master fiddler, Leighton “Duxie” Ebanks.
+Aunt Julia was an intuitive musician.
+She remembered the time she was encouraged to play a home-made drum by her cousin, master fiddler, Leighton “Duxie” Ebanks.
 “When I held the sticks, made of the local guava wood," she said, “I felt a great sense of joy.
 My love for music has continued ever since.
 I never had any lessons.
 I just watched, paid attention and made up my own style of drumming.”